michaelraba/michaelraba.github.io/_pages/about.md

 I am a student in Mechanical Engineering with:
 * Expertise in partial differential equations
 * Statistical approaches to fluid mechanics <i>with an</i>
-* Emphasis on scientific computing.
+* Emphasis on scientific, MPI- and OpenMI-based paralllel computing.

 Currently pursing a research grant-funded PhD position; See my MsC thesis <b>here</b>